 Our risk appetite is dependent on our ability to understand the property and casualty risks that we underwrite.
 We try to avoid exposures that cannot be evaluated or have unacceptable levels of uncertainty.
-Understanding climate-related effects on weather perils is part of this fundamental evaluation process, which includes the underwriting and pricing risks of many of our products.
+For both property and casualty lines of business, we consider environmental factors, including weather trends and patterns, alongside other relevant risk variables in our underwriting evaluation process and in our underwriting strategies.